 English majors hone the writing, reading, speaking, and critical thinking skills that are essential for life beyond the university.
-Though the English major does not provide a single career path, graduates with English degrees have the flexibility to compete in a rapidly-changing economy and to adapt to working with emerging technologies and new media.
+Rather than providing a single, linear career path, the English major gives graduates the flexibility to compete in a rapidly-changing economy and to adapt to working with emerging technologies and new media.
 With an English major, students can pursue nearly any kind of graduate study, and our graduates have earned advanced degrees in law, medicine, library science, counseling, business, teaching, journalism, and many other fields.

 ENGL 4999 is a one-credit free elective course offered each fall.
 In this course, students explore career and graduate school options; prepare resumes, cover letters, writing samples, and their senior portfolios; and reflect on the skills they've developed as English majors.